Frequently Asked Questions

 - An cumulative college GPA of 3.4 or higher.

-Download an application packet from our website and follow the directions within that packet to ensure that you submit a complete application.
+on that site and in the application itself to ensure that you submit a complete application.
 We do not review incomplete application packets.

 Current and Transfer students should email the Honors College regarding the deadline for admission during the spring semester.
 These applications are held until Fall semester grades are posted (for TTU students) or sent to us in an official transcript (transfer students).
 Students must have a cumulative GPA of 3.400 or better to apply to the Honors College.